luckypoem/moesocks/README.md

 ## Verify

-Use `tcpdump` on the `remotePort`, you should see that the first packet `SYN` will carry the initial data with it.
+Use `tcpdump` on the `remotePort`, you should observe that the first packet `SYN` will carry the initial data with it(, but not for the very first).
 An example command is:

     tcpdump port 8388 -i any -X -v